nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `delete INDEX...` or `delete d/DATE` or `delete [sd/START_DATE] [ed/END_DATE]`, where at least one of the optional fields must be provided.

 * Deletes cases at the specified `INDEX`es, cases from the specified `DATE`, or cases falling within the specified range from `START_DATE` to `END_DATE` inclusive.
-* The index refers to the index number shown in the displayed case list.
-* The index **must be a positive integer** 1, 2, 3, …​
 * The command will fail if multiple indexes are given and at least one of them is out of range of the displayed case list.
 * If a start date is given without an end date, the range will be taken to end at the latest date in DengueHotspotTracker.
 * Likewise, if an end date is given without a start date, the range will be taken to start at the earliest date in DengueHotspotTracker.
-* The `sd/` and `ed/` arguments can be given in any order.
 * The start date must come before or be the same as the end date.
 * The three variations of the delete command should not be used together, i.e. indexes should not be provided with dates, and `d/` should not co-occur with `sd/` or `ed/`.